-What was your favorite part about British culture?
+What is YOUR favorite part about British culture?
 Walkability of the city.
 We averaged walking around 9 miles a day for the entire week.

 What was your biggest unexpected splurge?
 Tickets to Charlie and the Chocolate Factory!
 As I told my husband.
 "We're here.
 Let's do this."
-You usually only go to London, as a kid, once.
+You may only go to London, as a kid, once.

 What are your best tips for families thinking about visiting London?